VickySharma13916/MernBackend/README.md

 DELETE /api/notes/:id: Delete a specific note.

 Deployment
-The backend is deployed on Heroku at your-heroku-app-url.
+The backend is deployed on Netlify.

 Contributors
 VickySharma13916